Georges Niang NBA Preview vs. the Wizards

 Georges Niang Insights vs. the Wizards

-- Niang is responsible for taking 8.6% of his team's field goal attempts this season with 7.6 per game.
+- Niang has taken 7.7 shots per game this season and made 3.1 per game, which account for 8.6% and 7.4%, respectively, of his team's total.

-- Niang's Cavaliers average 100.9 possessions per game, which ranks 22nd among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 16th with 105.5 possessions per contest.
+- Niang's opponents, the Wizards, have a neutral offensive tempo, averaging 105.4 possessions per game, while his Cavaliers average 100.9 per game, which ranks 20th among NBA teams.

-- Giving up 126.2 points per game, the Wizards are the worst squad in the NBA on defense.
+- The Wizards concede 126.6 points per game, worst in the NBA.

-- The Wizards are the worst team in the NBA, conceding 49.7 rebounds per game.
+- On the boards, the Wizards are last in the league, allowing 50 rebounds per game.

-- The Wizards are the worst team in the NBA, conceding 30.3 assists per contest.
+- The Wizards are the worst team in the NBA, allowing 30.5 assists per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!